 5.6.1.
 Three (3) flights, to achieve two (2) self-nominated target times in an 11 minute window.

 5.6.2.
 Each competitor has three (3) flights to achieve or exceed up to two (2) target times.
 Before the first launch, each competitor must announce the initial chosen target time to their timekeeper.

 5.6.3.
 The competitor then performs one initial launch to reach or exceed his announced target time.
 If the target is reached or exceeded, the target time is credited and the competitor can then announce a subsequent target time.
 The subsequent target time may be lower, equal to, or higher than, the first target time.
 The competitor must announce their

 subsequent target time before launching the sailplane for the next flight.

 5.6.4.
 If the initial target time was not reached, the announced target flight time cannot be scored.
 The competitor must continue to try to reach his initial target flight time with his remaining launch/launches before the end of the flight window.

 5.6.6.
-The achieved target times are added together to make the round score up to 10 minutes.
+The achieved target times are added together to make the round score.

 5.7.
-All up Last Down: Three four minute tasks (no Round Window).
+(Designated T7): All up Last Down: Three four minute tasks (no Round Window).

 5.7.2.
 The time for each task will be four (4) minutes.

 5.7.3.
 The timer starts the watch at sailplane launch, not at the acoustic signal.
 At the end of the four (4) minute task, if the pilot is still in the air the timer must stop the clock at the acoustic signal.